Gonzagadavid/rick-and-morty/README.md

 ## Episodes

-This page contains episodes info and participating characters, when clicking on the card will redirect you to a [Character](#character) page with details of this character
+This page contains episodes info and participating characters, when clicking on the card will redirect you to a [Character](#character) page with details of this character:

 <img  width="800" src="./public/assets/gifs/episodes.gif"/>
 <img  width="200" src="./public/assets/gifs/_episodes.gif"/>

 ## Locations

-Contains characteristics of animation locations, and characters from this, when clicking on the card will redirected you to [Character](#character) page with details of this character
+Contains characteristics of animation locations, and characters from this, when clicking on the card will redirect you to [Character](#character) page with details of this character:

 <img  width="800" src="./public/assets/gifs/locations.gif"/>
 <img  width="200" src="./public/assets/gifs/_locations.gif"/>

 ## Character

-This page contains character details
+This page contains character details:

 <img  width="800" src="./public/assets/gifs/character.gif"/>
 <img  width="200" src="./public/assets/gifs/_character.gif"/>